petersulyok/smfc/README.md

 		FANB             | 500.000    | RPM        | ok    | 0.000     | 100.000   | 200.000   | 1600.000  | 1700.000  | 1800.000
 		...

+**Important**: if you do not see any fans when executing `ipmitool sensors`, you may want to reset the BMC to factory default using the Web UI or using `ipmitool mc reset cold`.

 You can read more about:

  - IPMI fan control: [STH Forums](https://forums.servethehome.com/index.php?resources/supermicro-x9-x10-x11-fan-speed-control.20/) and [TrueNAS Forums](https://www.truenas.com/community/threads/pid-fan-controller-perl-script.50908/)